 Designed for the lowest possible emissions

-The new trawler will have an efficient hybrid system with two propellers that can combine battery power with both diesel-electric and diesel-mechanical propulsion.
-This will make the fishing vessel very fuel-efficient compared to a trawler with traditional propulsion.
+The new trawler will have an efficient hybrid system with two propellers that combine battery power with diesel-electric and diesel-mechanical propulsion.
+This will make the fishing vessel more fuel-efficient than a trawler with traditional propulsion.

 Sustainable fisheries that challenge conventional solutions